motm-1/PI_DA/README.md

 - *Summary* : Description and information abount the crash (object).
 This column is useful to classify crashes depending on their cause.

-The [ETL](https://github.com/motm-1/PI_DA/blob/main/transformations.ipynb) and [EDA](https://github.com/motm-1/PI_DA/blob/main/eda.ipynb) process was made in Python.
+You can see the [ETL](https://github.com/motm-1/PI_DA/blob/main/transformations.ipynb) and [EDA](https://github.com/motm-1/PI_DA/blob/main/eda.ipynb) process in depth in those archives.
+The project was made in Python and PowerBI.
 The libraries used for this project are listed in the file [requeriments.txt](https://github.com/motm-1/PI_DA/blob/main/requeriments.txt).

 # <h2> **Dashboard and KPI'S Explained** </h2>